Happyr/developer.happyr.com/_posts/2020-01-26-installing-blackfire-multiple-servers.md

 ![Select instance type]({{ "/images/posts/blackfire/select-instance-type.png" | absolute_url }})

 Review and launch your instance.
-Use a SSH key pair that you that you have access to because next step is to SSH into the machine.
+Use a SSH key pair that you that you have access to because you will need to SSH into the instance.

 ![Review and Launch]({{ "/images/posts/blackfire/review.png" | absolute_url }})

-Now we wait a minute for the machine to be ready...
+Now we wait a minute for the instance to be ready...

 When instance state is "running" we can SSH into the machine.
-Find the machines public IP address.
+You need the instance's public IP address for SSH, but note the private IP too.
+We will use it later.
 The instance in the screenshot below has public IP 54.172.34.219 and private IP 172.31.84.248.

 ![Instance example]({{ "/images/posts/blackfire/instance-show.png" | absolute_url }})

-We need to SSH into the Agent instance to update it and configure it with the server token related to your Blackfire account.
+When we have logged into the instance, we should update it and configure it with the server token related to your Blackfire account.
 You find the correct command in the section "Configure the Agent" in the [Blackfire installation guide](https://blackfire.io/docs/up-and-running/installation).

 ![Login to agent instance]({{ "/images/posts/blackfire/login-to-agent.png" | absolute_url }})